-(2) Risk factors:

-Service-Line risk adjustment:
+(2) Risk factors: Service-Line risk adjustment:

-As described in section S.7 of the intent to submit form, for the cohort we use the AHRQ CCS grouper to group all ICD-10 principal discharge diagnoses into clinically coherent categories.
+As described in section S.7 of the submission form, for the cohort we use the AHRQ CCS grouper to group all ICD-10 principal discharge diagnoses into clinically coherent categories.

 For risk adjustment, as described in section 2b3.3a., for all AHRQ principal discharge diagnosis code CCSs, we include a discharge diagnosis-specific indicator in the model.
-This ensures that the principal discharge diagnosis for each patient is also included in the risk model, in addition to the comorbid claims-based and EHR variables described above.
+This ensures that the principal discharge diagnosis for each patient is also included in the risk model, in addition to the 21 variables described above.